Let me make something special for you

 Commissioning art is a collaboration

 Commissioning art is very much a collaboration between you as a buyer and me as artist.
 I make every effort to involve you in the process and share the detail of the painting as it progresses so that you have the chance to influence and suggest ideas as we go.
-This will be in the form of emailed progress pictures so you get an insight into the way the painting evolves as it is brought to life.
+This will be in the form of emailed progress pictures or direct messages on Instagram so you get an insight into the way the painting evolves as it is brought to life.

 It may be that you have colours you particularly want or have seen a similar painting that I have made in the past that you would like me to emulate.
 Or maybe there are some special symbols, words or images you would like me to include so that the painting resonates with you on a more personal level.